 There are two types of OPT:

 Below is information that will guide you through each step of the pre-completion OPT application and authorization process.
-We also provide a printable version of this material.

 Introduction to Pre-Completion OPT